 The Cavy, otherwise known as the Guinea Pig, is native to South America, inhabiting a variety of terrains ranging from mountains to grasslands.
 They live in burrows they make themselves or in abandoned burrows made by other animals.
 Guinea pigs are nocturnal feeders; the diet consists of various forms of vegetation.

-Like Pigs, The female Guinea Pig is called a Sow, and the Male is called a Boar.
+Like Pigs, female Guinea Pigs are called Sows, and the Male is called a Boar.

 The average weight of the male Guinea Pig is 800-1200g, with the female weight slightly less at around 600-900g